StanKarpikov/yocto-iot-ota-base/README.md

 devtool finish openssh meta-<layer name>

 # Or to generate bbappend file
-evtool update-recipe -a meta-<layer name> openssh
+devtool update-recipe -a meta-<layer name> openssh

 # Or to update the original recipe
 devtool update-recipe openssh